 Washington's troops won a small skirmish between patrols (Fowler, pp. 41-42; Crocker, pp. 6-7, notes that this resulted in Washington's men being accused of atrocities, and Anderson, pp. 53-59, thinks the limited evidence supports the accusation) and then settled down to build a fortified base -- which, however, was badly sited and too small (Anderson, p.
 60).
 The French quickly captured it (Fowler, pp. 45-46) and forced the English to retreat -- as well as causing Washington (who knew no French; Crocker, p.
 10) to sign what he thought were articles of parole but which also contained an admission of guilt to an "assassination" (Fowler, p.
 47).

 The Fort Duquesne affair finally roused the British government, which until then had ignored the Ohio situation (Fowler, p.
 52).
 Their objective was to do something about the loss of the Forks.
-If possible, he was to do this quietly, so as to prevent the trouble from spreading to Europe (Anderson, p.
+If possible, this was to be done quietly, so as to prevent the trouble from spreading to Europe (Anderson, p.
 67; Borneman, p.
 42).
 In effect, the British government was trying to invent the colonial proxy war.
 The goal was to fight and win local battles with pauses between, in hopes the French would negotiate (Anderson, p.
 68).
 But the plans for small-scale war quickly started to blow up (Anderson, p.
 69).

 Edward Braddock (1695-1755) was appointed in 1754 to command the American colonies in the French and Indian War.
 (Which technically hadn't been declared yet, but hey, if we can fight undeclared wars in this century, why couldn't they do it then?)
 According to Borneman, p.
-41, Crocker, p. xiii, this was based on the recommendation of the Duke of Cumberland, the infamous butcher of Culloden, who had little good on his military record except that one victory.
+41, and Crocker, p. xiii, this was based on the recommendation of the Duke of Cumberland, the infamous butcher of Culloden, who had little good on his military record except that one victory.
 (And who would later be held responsible for England's loss of its one continental possession in Hanover.
-After that, even George II had to get rid of his less than brilliant son.
-Borneman, pp. 96-97.)
+After that, even George II had to get rid of his less than brilliant son; Borneman, pp. 96-97.)

-Braddock, who had spent most of his career in non-combat posts (he had been an officer in the Coldstream Guards), seemed well enough suited for this task; he came from a military family (his father had also been a major general; Crocker, p.
+Braddock, who had spent most of his career in behind-the-lines posts (he had been an officer in the Coldstream Guards), seemed well enough suited for this task; he came from a military family (his father had also been a major general; Crocker, p.
 24) and had a good administrative record.
 Plus he seems to have been considered politically reliable (Anderson, p.
 86).

 On the other hand, he had obtained his commission by purchase (Fowler, p.
 52; Crocker, p.
 25, notes the curious fact that this was his only real inheritance -- his father had left all his money to other members of the family), and he had spent a very long time as a mere lieutenant (Crocker, p.
 27, although his lack of money was a major reason for that).
 Thus he had only the slightest experience in handling large bodies of troops even in peacetime, especially compared to other officers of his age and length of service.
 Even when he finally obtained a significant posting, in 1753, it was as the commander of Gibraltar (Crocker, p.
 35), where his main duty was enforcing discipline.

 What's more, he had spent most of his career in London and had rarely experienced field conditions (Crocker, p.
 36).
 To top it all off, he had no combat experience (Pulliam, p.
 53).
-And he seems to have been very orthodox, and he was determined to follow London's orders exactly (Anderson, p.
+And he seems to have been very tactically orthodox, and he was determined to follow London's orders exactly (Anderson, p.
 90) -- and in the Ohio campaign, he was called upon to do something that couldn't be done "by the book."
 Yet he tried -- and as a result quickly angered the colonials with his peremptory orders (Borneman, p.
 46).

 Braddock was assigned portions of two understrength regiments.
-Tthey were selected on Cumberland's recommendation because they were available and could be shipped off quickly (Fowler, p.
+They were selected on Cumberland's recommendation because they were available and could be shipped off quickly (Fowler, p.
 52).
 Both were relatively new units, organized during the War of the Austrian Succession (Crocker, pp. 50-51).
 Neither had a good record; they were in need of discipline, training, and recruits, all of which Braddock was supposed to supply in the colonies.

 Crocker, p.
 52, reports that the two regiments were "reinforced" with the worst troops from other regiments; after that, the units were very bad indeed.
 Drunkenness and desertion would become major problems from the moment the troops arrived in the colonies (Crocker, pp. 88-89).